 For cheetah welfare groups like the AfriCat Foundation in Namibia, key aspects of cheetah conservation include education, anti-poaching patrols and the relocation of cheetah from farmland areas to reserves and game parks.
 Ensuring that local communities benefit from cheetah-related tourism is another surefire way to safeguard their future in Africa.

 Best Places to See Cheetah

 Although cheetah have disappeared from much of their historic range, they can still be found across the continent, from South Africa in the south to Algeria in the far north.
-The Saharan subspecies is critically endangered and sightings are almost unheard of; however, populations are healthier in east and southern Africa.
+The Saharan subspecies is critically endangered and sightings are almost unheard of; however, populations are healthier in East and Southern Africa.

 Namibia has the highest density of wild cheetah; however, the majority of these live on private farmland.
 Therefore, the easiest way to see the country's iconic cats is to visit one of its many cheetah conservation projects.
 Of these, the best include the AfriCat Foundation at Okonjima Nature Reserve and the Cheetah Conservation Fund.

+In South Africa, cheetah conservation projects include the Cheetah Outreach Center near Cape Town and the Hoedspruit Endangered Species Center near Kruger Park.
 Centers like these allow close encounters and are invaluable in educating local communities about cheetah conservation.
 Breeding programs also help maintain a stable population.

 However, there's nothing quite like spotting a wild cheetah on safari.
-The best places to do so include Tanzania's Serengeti National Park, or the Masai Mara National Reserve in Kenya.
+The best places to do so include Tanzania's Serengeti National Park or the Masai Mara National Reserve in Kenya.
 South Africa's Phinda Private Game Reserve and Kgalagadi Transfrontier Park both have stable cheetah populations, whilst the Chitabe area of the Okavango Delta is your best bet in Botswana.